huguesmax/perl-slowfox/README.md

 login: root
 and there are no password

-test with this command
+test mysql with this command

     [root@LocalVM ~]# mysql -u root
     Welcome to the MySQL monitor.
 Commands end with ; or \g.
     Your MySQL connection id is 15
     Server version: 5.5.31-log MySQL Community Server (GPL) by Remi

     Copyright (c) 2000, 2013, Oracle and/or its affiliates.
 All rights reserved.

     Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 Other names may be trademarks of their respective owners.

     Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.

     mysql>

 if you want to add mysql password ( little bit more secure... :-)  )